Penh Folds – The Four Wines of Destiny

-The pairing appeared challenging on paper, a double boiled chicken soup with sea whelk and cordyceps, the match was as delightful as it was surprising with the intensity and fatty texture of the broth holding itself on against the depth and intensity of the fruit, the fine tannins and lick of acidity acting as a nice counterpoint to the viscous richness of the broth.
+The pairing appeared challenging on paper, a double-boiled chicken soup with sea whelk and cordyceps, yet the match was as delightful as it was surprising, with the intensity and fatty texture of the broth holding its own against the depth and intensity of the fruit.
+The fine tannins, and a lick of acidity of the wine acting as counterpoint to the viscous richness of the broth.

 The meal was finished with some purple gelatinous rice and coconut ice cream accompanied by some marvelous tea from Zhan Liang’s incredible tea library.

-At the end of a organoleptically triumphant evening, I thanked our guests, thanked our magnificent hosts: Chhiv Timex Group, chef David Pang and Sommelier / Restaurant Manager Eden Gnean.
+At the end of an organoleptically triumphant evening, I thanked our guests, thanked our magnificent hosts: Chhiv Timex Group, chef David Pang and Sommelier / Restaurant Manager Eden Gnean.

 As we all basked in the glow of four glorious wines and a magnificent meal; I understood that each of us there had been brought a little closer to each other, closer than we were before.
-In a time of lock-downs and social distancing, we had been able to come together somewhat by great gastronomy and fine wine and we were grateful for it, cherished it, able to appreciate just how special it was.
+In a time of lock-downs and social distancing, we had been brought together by great gastronomy and fine wine and we were very grateful for it, we cherished it, able to appreciate just how special it was.

-I reflect now on how the Chinese Lunar Calendar works on a 60-year cycle, how the first Grange was made 70 years ago, how the one we enjoyed this evening was the 64th consecutive vintage of the wine, how it had taken six years to arrive at our table and how one of our guests was celebrating a birthday that evening.
+I reflect now on how the Chinese Lunar Calendar works on a 60-year cycle, how the first Grange was made 70 years ago, how the one we enjoyed this evening was the 64th consecutive vintage of the wine, how it had taken six years to arrive at our table and how one of our guests was celebrating a birthday that evening, the cycle of life.

 I thought about time as a healer and of the rewards of patience.